DCsunset/chord-dht/README.md

 ## Features built upon Chord

 * In-memory key-value DHT
+* Replication
-* Lazy replication
+* Fault tolerance

-Lazy replication is preferred because the in-memory DHT is aimed to store ephemeral data (e.g. user tokens).
+The in-memory key-value DHT is aimed to be efficient when storing ephemeral data (e.g. user tokens).

-It is much more efficient for this kind of use cases.
+## TODO

+- [] Transfer keys when joining or a node is back
+- [] Allow node to leave
+- [] Replicate keys when a node is down